Splashdown! SpaceX And NASA Astronauts Make History

 The two astronauts' communications blacked out, as expected, for several nerve-wracking minutes during their fiery reentry.
 But then they were back in contact, as the first views of their capsule appeared on video.
 It dropped through the sky at around 400 miles per hour before two parachutes emerged to slow it down.

 Then, four white-and-reddish orange parachutes billowed out, slowing it down even more.
-The two astronauts braced for impact as their capsule, bearing scorch marks, hit the calm seas with a big splash.
+The two astronauts braced for impact as their capsule, bearing dark scorch marks, hit the calm seas with a big splash.
 Two fast boats raced towards it, as its parachutes drifted down to the water.

 Cheering and clapping could be heard in the background as Mission Control told the astronauts, "welcome back to planet Earth and thanks for flying SpaceX."